Tetrahydropalmatine: Mechanism of action

 Animal experiments have shown that the sedative effect of THP results from blocking dopaminergic neurons in the brain.
 Dopamine is an important neurotransmitter in the central nervous system where it occurs in several important signaling systems that regulate muscular activity and attention, as well as feelings of joy, enthusiasm, and creativity.
-Therefore, THP causes no feelings of euphoria, and has been seen as an alternative to addictive drugs for people suffering from anxiety and pain, and as a possibility for relief for people not helped by existing drugs.
+THP causes no feelings of euphoria, and has been seen as an alternative to addictive drugs for people suffering from anxiety and pain, and as a possibility for relief for people not helped by existing drugs.

+Induction of ΔfosB by antipsychotics in the prefrontal cortex — which may extend to the D2 receptor antagonism of l-THP — has been associated with negative behavioural outcomes.
+Chronic blockade of dopaminergic receptors has been associated with weight gain, apathy, metabolic syndrome, extrapyramidal symptoms, tardive dyskinesia which can be permanent, neuroleptic malignant syndrome, reduced cognitive function, reduced brain matter volume and increased ventricular or fluid volume.

+Biosynthesis

+The biosynthesis of tetrahydropalmatine starts with tyrosine and proceeds via (S)-reticuline in a pathway leading to benzylisoquinoline alkaloids.
+The final step is a methylation reaction by the enzyme tetrahydrocolumbamine 2-O-methyltransferase using the cofactor, S-adenosyl methionine (SAM).
+This transfers a methyl group, giving S-adenosyl-L-homocysteine (SAH) as a by-product.

+Tetrahydropalmatine can be metabolised by the enzyme tetrahydroberberine oxidase, which oxidises it to palmatine:

 Safety

 L-THP has a pharmacokinetic profile that is favorable for clinical use.
 L-THP has a long-standing record of safe use in China for a number of indications under the trade-name Rotundine.
 Concerns about liver toxicity and sedation associated with the use of some l-THP containing herbal preparations in the US are likely due to poor quality and improper use of these unregulated products.